Asian Australians: Repatriation after WWII

 After the war, internees were resettled in their country of ethnic origin, with the exception of Japanese Australians.
 Non-Australian Japanese were repatriated to Japan, while Taiwanese were repatriated to Occupied Taiwan.
 The repatriation caused public outcry due to the poor living conditions on the ship, known as the "Yoizuki Hellship scandal".
 The government wanted to expel non-citizen Japanese internees, including most Taiwanese.
-Many believed the Taiwanese should be seen as citizens of the ROC and allies, not expelled under poor conditions.
+Many believed the Taiwanese should be seen as citizens of the Republic of China (ROC) and hence allies, not expelled under poor conditions.
 This debate further inflamed outrage at the treatment of Taiwanese internees, and there was a minor controversy regarding the destination of repatriation for some Taiwanese internees.
-Despite public pressure, the Australian government ultimately deported most Taiwanese internees.
+Despite public pressure, the Australian government ultimately still deported the Taiwanese internees.

 Post-war immigration

 The government began to expand access to citizenship for non-Europeans and increase immigration numbers from non-European countries in the 1950s and 1960s.
-In 1973, the prime minister dismantled White Australia and implemented a more non-discriminatory immigration policy.
+In 1973, the prime minister implemented a more non-discriminatory immigration policy.

 In 1957, the government allowed access to citizenship for 15-year residents.
 In 1958, the Migration Act was reformed to allow skilled and professional non-Europeans to immigrate and temporarily reside in the country.
 During the Fraser government, the country experienced the largest intake of Asian immigrants since the 1850s and 1860s due to an increase in Vietnamese refugees after the Vietnam War.
 In 1983, British immigration was lower than Asian immigration for the first time in Australian history.
 Overall, immigration policy has evolved towards non-discrimination and broadening pathways to citizenship for Asians, following the dismantling of European-only policies.